gogins/cloud-5/BUILD.md

 ### Maintenance Note!

-Never edit existing Strudel files or add new packages, always add _new_ Strudel files in _existing_ Strudel packages.
+_If at all possible_, never edit existing Strudel files or add new packages, always add _new_ Strudel files in _existing_ Strudel packages.
+This is to keep discrepancies between Strudel and cloud-music to an absolute minimum.

 ## Setting Up